JuanBindez/pytubefix/docs/user/authentication.rst

         print(yt.title)

         ys = yt.streams.get_highest_resolution()
-        ys.download()# you will only get the request to authenticate once you download
+        ys.download()# you will only receive the authentication request if you call the download() method

-**you will only get the request to authenticate once you download**
+**you will only receive the authentication request if you call the download() method**